Java-Technologies/Spring-Boot-Project/README.md

 This is a simple spring boot project with web , data JPA and Lombok.
-Will be adding service code for product and order service.

 Use postman to push values to DB :